w3f/Grants-Program/applications/SubGame_Network.md

 ![transfer](https://raw.githubusercontent.com/SubGame-Network/graphics/main/chips-transfer-%26-buy.png)

-As shown above, we will realize the chip exchange of $SGT in the first stage, and the ETH exchange in the later stage, and the chips of each address can also be freely transferred
+As shown above, we will realize the chip exchange of $SGB in the first stage, and the ETH exchange in the later stage, and the chips of each address can also be freely transferred
 * **Scenario to create new game and play games**

 ![playgames](https://raw.githubusercontent.com/SubGame-Network/graphics/main/create-%26-play-games.png)